StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/cases-description/case-timelines/about-case-timelines.md

 * Task completion
 * Flagged task logs
 * IoC sightings
-* [MITRE ATT&CK] patterns
+* MITRE ATT&CK patterns

 You can also [configure custom events](add-custom-event-timeline.md) to include additional entries in the timeline.

 ## Rendering

-Case timelines can be displayed as either a graph or a list.
+You can display case timelines as either a graph or a list.

 ## Actions

-You can [create](add-custom-event-timeline.md) and [delete](delete-custom-event-timeline.md) a custom event, but you can't edit it once it has been created.
+You can [create](add-custom-event-timeline.md) and [delete](delete-custom-event-timeline.md) a custom event, but you can't edit it after creation.

 ## Next steps